Skip to content

 The Orbit III synthesizer is a separate monophonic VCO-based instrument bolted onto the console.
 It has its own oscillator, voicing, and amplifier chain — effectively a standalone analog synth that happens to share the same cabinet and speaker system.

-See Signal Architecture for the full signal flow, and Orbit III for the synthesizer details.
+See Signal Architecture for the complete signal flow, Orbit III for the synthesizer, and Rhythm Section for the percussion and auto-accompaniment circuits.